Let’s look at the 6 driving forces of the Halal Industry that have significantly shaped the world today.

 4. Indirect Marketing and Promotion

 In some parts of the world, the Halal market force is the result of the indirect awareness created and promoted through campaign-goers by industry players.
 Literally, this advertising and communication have sparked an awareness level for the consumer about the importance of Halal, not just food, but also ethical concepts such as Islamic finance, Muslim fashionista, logistic, tourism, pharmaceutical and many others.
-This emerging consumer need has actually created a trillion dollar business, inevitably (See South Korea promotions in Appendix).
+This emerging consumer need has actually created a trillion-dollar business, inevitably.

 5. Muslim Lifestyles: Tourism & Cuisine

 Globally Halal travellers are anticipated to spend US$155 billion in 2017, and these figures are expected to reach a staggering US$220 billion by 2020 and US$300 billion by 2026 respectively according to the Global Muslim Travel Index (GMTI) 2017 report.